uwgraphics/Boxer/README.md

 This is the "main" Boxer repo.
 It is taken from the "BoxerRelease" Repo in March of 2022, when the CBoxer paper was published.

-This is the CODE REPOSITORY.
-If you want the documentation, see: [Boxer website](https://uwgraphics.github.io/BoxerDocs/)
+This is the CODE REPOSITORY*.
+If you want the **documentation**, see: [Boxer website](https://uwgraphics.github.io/BoxerDocs/)

-This repo deploys as a GitHub page at: https://uwgraphics.github.io/Boxer/ whcih is has the alias: https://pages.graphics.cs.wisc.edu/Boxer
+This repo **deploys** as a GitHub page at: https://uwgraphics.github.io/Boxer/ which is has the alias: https://pages.graphics.cs.wisc.edu/Boxer

-All datasets provided by this demo can be find at [public datasets repo](https://github.com/uwgraphics/BoxerData).
+All **datasets** provided by this demo can be find at [public datasets repo](https://github.com/uwgraphics/BoxerData).

 *For more information on the structure and implementation of Boxer, please visit the [Engineering Supplementary Documentation](./doc.md)